vaibhavsagar/website/drafts/satisfying-solutions.md

 & (f \vee \neg c \vee \neg e)
 \end{align}$$

-## Backjumping
+## Non-chronological backjumping

+Next we *backjump non-chronologically* to the second-highest decision level of the literals in our clause, which in this case is $2$, and repeat.

 <img src="/images/tree2.svg">

+That's CDCL (Conflict-driven clause learning)!

 ## Conflict-driven Clause Learning

-- Learned clauses!
-- Non-chronological backtracking!
-- Basis of most modern SAT solvers
+Conflict-driven clause learning is an extension of DPLL with learned clauses and non-chronological backtracking, effectively addressing most of DPLL's downsides.
+It forms the basis of most modern SAT solvers.

 ## Okay now let's do a silly one